 Every creature will be dying.
 And we die.

-Like to the summer's rain;

-Or as the pearls of morning's dew,

-ne'er to be found again.
+Like to the summer's rain; Or as the pearls of morning's dew, ne'er to be found again.

 Their life is as short as the rain of the summer season, which comes for a very short time; and the dew-drops in the morning, which vanish away and never return again.
 Thus, the poet after comparing the flowers to humans later turns to the objects of nature - he has compared the life of daffodils with summer rain, dew drops.

-\He compares pearls to the dew to show the beauty, shining and tiny.
-Last line he wishes that time goes back but there is no way.
+He compares pearls to the dew to show the beauty, shining and tiny.
+Last line he wishes that time goes back but there is no way. (metaphor.)

-( metaphor.)

-Theme:

-life is too short, it's called the mutability of life and usually ends sooner than we wish or desire.
+Theme: life is too short, it's called the mutability of life and usually ends sooner than we wish or desire.

-• The lines are short with musical tone.
+The lines are short with musical tone.

-1- To daffodils is a poem written by A- Shakespeare
+- 1- To daffodils is a poem written by

+- A- Shakespeare

-B- Donne
+- B- Donne

-C- Coleridge
+- C- Coleridge

-D- Herrick
+- D- Herrick

-The correct answer is (D)

-2-The poet believes that like flowers men too have a very Life.
+2-The poet believes that like flowers men too have a very......
+Life.

-A- healthy
+- A- healthy

-B- transient
+- B- transient

-C- cheerful
+- C- cheerful

-D- vigorous
+- D- vigorous

 The correct answer is (B)

-2- In To Daffodils , the poet compares to the dew .
+3- In To Daffodils, the poet compares...... to the dew .

-A- stones
+- A- stones

-B- daffodils
+- B- daffodils

-C- pearls
+- C- pearls

-D- marbles
+- D- marbles

 The correct answer is (C)

-Notes:
+8th Lecture VIRTUE

-VIRTUE George Herbert:
+George Herbert:

-- George Herbert was born into a wealthy and titled family at Montgomery Castle, in Wales, on April 3, 1593, as one of nine children.
+George Herbert was born into a wealthy and titled family at Montgomery Castle, in Wales, on April 3, 1593, as one of nine children.
 His father, Sir Richard Herbert, died in 1596, when George was three years old.
-His mother, Lady Magdalen Newport Herbert, was a patron of the poet and clergyman John Donne, who presided at her funeral when she died in 1627. - Herbert's first poems were Latin sonnets that he wrote for his mother.
+His mother, Lady Magdalen Newport Herbert, was a patron of the poet and clergyman John Donne, who presided at her funeral when she died in 1627.

+Herbert's first poems were Latin sonnets that he wrote for his mother.
 In them, he argued that a more fitting subject for poetry than love for a woman was love for God.
 His first published verses appeared in 1612.
-They were two poems, also in Latin, written in memory of King James's son Prince Henry, who had died that year. - On March 1, 1633, Herbert died of tuberculosis. - By all accounts, Herbert was a gentle and pious person with a sweet and generous nature.
+They were two poems, also in Latin, written in memory of King James's son Prince Henry, who had died that year.

+On March 1, 1633, Herbert died of tuberculosis.

+By all accounts, Herbert was a gentle and pious person with a sweet and generous nature.
 He helped rebuild the decaying church at Bemerton with his own money and was loved and esteemed by his parishioners, whom he cared for spiritually and, when necessary, by sharing in their labor or giving them money.